 The executive search process varies little from retained executive search firm to retained search firm.
 In fact, the basic steps of the retained search process are described by the Association of Executive Search Consultants (AESC), an organization that represents retained search firms.
 Every time they conduct a senior-level executive search, executive recruiters seated at the largest search firms in the world — Spencer Stuart, Russell Reynolds, Heidrick & Struggles, or Korn Ferry — as well as at the leading boutique executive search firms follow the same basic retained search process.

-Of course, since retained search process and pricing looks are pretty much the same at every traditional search firm, it can be challenging for executive search buyers to figure out which firm to select.
-We will have more on discerning the differences in another post.
+Of course, since the retained search process and the pricing look pretty much the same at most traditional search firms, it can be challenging for executive search buyers to figure out which firm to select.
+We have more on search firm selection in another post.
 However, before we get into the nuances, you first must learn the basic steps of the retained search process.

 Engaging the Retained Firm

 Retained executives search firms work by retainer and by exclusive contract.
 The standard retained search contract stipulates that the firm serves as the exclusive representative of the search for external and internal candidates.
 It also defines engagement timing, off-limits agreements, and other issues relevant to the particular assignment.